observability-lab-cse/observability-lab-workshop/05-dashboards/README.md

 ![Dashboard](./images/Dashboard.jpg)

-And just like that you have your final dashboard!
+And just like that you have your final dashboard! 🥳

+Head to the next section to learn how to set up alerts so you will always know if something is going wrong 📟

 ## Navigation